Palak Puri / Spinach deep fried bread

 - Divide the dough into equal medium sized balls and roll out into small 3″ diameter circles using a rolling pin.
 The thickness of the puri should be the same as on the edges.
 They should be rolled out evenly.
 Use oil to roll the puris.
 Do not use flour to roll out puris as the excess flour burns in hot oil and creates smoke and oil gets wasted too.

 - Heat oil in wok/ kadai .
-Let the flame be on medium heat.
+Let the flame be between low to medium.
 When the oil is sufficiently hot add one puri at a time gently and fry it gently by pressing it down with a slotted spoon so that the puri puffs up.
 Turn over the puffed puri and fry it till golden.

 - Tastes best when served hot.
 Serve hot with potato bhaji or bhaji of your choice.Palak puris also go well with gravied potatoes or even curds.